Inverness Counsel LLC NY Buys 30,372 Shares of NVIDIA Co. (NASDAQ:NVDA)

-Inverness Counsel LLC NY grew its stake in shares of NVIDIA Co.
-(NASDAQ:NVDA – Get Rating) by 23.1% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 161,863 shares of the computer hardware maker’s stock after buying an additional 30,372 shares during the quarter.
-Inverness Counsel LLC NY’s holdings in NVIDIA were worth $19,649,000 at the end of the most recent quarter.
+Inverness Counsel LLC NY lifted its holdings in shares of NVIDIA Co.
+(NASDAQ:NVDA – Get Rating) by 23.1% during the 3rd quarter, according to its most recent disclosure with the SEC.
+The fund owned 161,863 shares of the computer hardware maker’s stock after purchasing an additional 30,372 shares during the period.
+Inverness Counsel LLC NY’s holdings in NVIDIA were worth $19,649,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also recently modified their holdings of NVDA.
-Tortoise Investment Management LLC grew its stake in shares of NVIDIA by 40.8% in the second quarter.
-Tortoise Investment Management LLC now owns 183 shares of the computer hardware maker’s stock worth $28,000 after purchasing an additional 53 shares during the last quarter.
-TFO TDC LLC bought a new stake in shares of NVIDIA in the second quarter worth about $28,000.
-Horizons Wealth Management bought a new stake in shares of NVIDIA in the second quarter worth about $41,000.
-Founders Capital Management grew its stake in shares of NVIDIA by 121.0% in the second quarter.
-Founders Capital Management now owns 221 shares of the computer hardware maker’s stock worth $34,000 after purchasing an additional 121 shares during the last quarter.
-Finally, Better Money Decisions LLC bought a new stake in shares of NVIDIA in the second quarter worth about $35,000.
-61.80% of the stock is owned by institutional investors.
+Other large investors also recently made changes to their positions in the company.
+Vanguard Group Inc. boosted its holdings in NVIDIA by 1.2% in the first quarter.
+Vanguard Group Inc. now owns 198,462,079 shares of the computer hardware maker’s stock valued at $54,152,363,000 after acquiring an additional 2,446,529 shares during the last quarter.
+State Street Corp raised its position in shares of NVIDIA by 1.8% during the second quarter.
+State Street Corp now owns 97,842,783 shares of the computer hardware maker’s stock worth $14,835,689,000 after purchasing an additional 1,743,632 shares during the period.
+Price T Rowe Associates Inc. MD raised its position in shares of NVIDIA by 7.2% during the second quarter.
+Price T Rowe Associates Inc. MD now owns 56,929,819 shares of the computer hardware maker’s stock worth $8,629,991,000 after purchasing an additional 3,813,087 shares during the period.
+Legal & General Group Plc raised its position in shares of NVIDIA by 4.4% during the second quarter.
+Legal & General Group Plc now owns 18,243,948 shares of the computer hardware maker’s stock worth $2,765,602,000 after purchasing an additional 764,184 shares during the period.
+Finally, UBS Asset Management Americas Inc. grew its holdings in shares of NVIDIA by 3.3% during the second quarter.
+UBS Asset Management Americas Inc. now owns 14,612,261 shares of the computer hardware maker’s stock worth $2,215,073,000 after buying an additional 467,060 shares in the last quarter.
+Institutional investors own 61.80% of the company’s stock.

 NVIDIA Price Performance

-NVIDIA (NASDAQ:NVDA – Get Rating) last announced its earnings results on Wednesday, November 16th.
-The computer hardware maker reported $0.34 earnings per share for the quarter, missing analysts’ consensus estimates of $0.44 by ($0.10).
-The company had revenue of $5.93 billion for the quarter, compared to analysts’ expectations of $5.82 billion.
-NVIDIA had a net margin of 20.85% and a return on equity of 30.75%.
-NVIDIA’s quarterly revenue was down 16.5% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $1.01 earnings per share.
-On average, equities analysts anticipate that NVIDIA Co. will post 2.23 EPS for the current year.
+NVIDIA (NASDAQ:NVDA – Get Rating) last posted its quarterly earnings results on Wednesday, November 16th.
+The computer hardware maker reported $0.34 EPS for the quarter, missing analysts’ consensus estimates of $0.44 by ($0.10).
+NVIDIA had a return on equity of 30.75% and a net margin of 20.85%.
+The company had revenue of $5.93 billion during the quarter, compared to the consensus estimate of $5.82 billion.
+During the same period in the previous year, the business earned $1.01 earnings per share.
+NVIDIA’s revenue was down 16.5% on a year-over-year basis.
+Analysts anticipate that NVIDIA Co. will post 2.23 earnings per share for the current year.

 NVIDIA Announces Dividend

-The business also recently announced a quarterly dividend, which was paid on Thursday, December 22nd.
-Shareholders of record on Thursday, December 1st were paid a dividend of $0.04 per share.
+The business also recently declared a quarterly dividend, which was paid on Thursday, December 22nd.
+Stockholders of record on Thursday, December 1st were issued a $0.04 dividend.
+This represents a $0.16 dividend on an annualized basis and a dividend yield of 0.11%.
 The ex-dividend date of this dividend was Wednesday, November 30th.
-This represents a $0.16 dividend on an annualized basis and a yield of 0.11%.
-NVIDIA’s dividend payout ratio is presently 6.81%.
+NVIDIA’s payout ratio is currently 6.81%.

-Several analysts recently issued reports on the company.
-Credit Suisse Group reissued an “outperform” rating and issued a $210.00 target price (up from $205.00) on shares of NVIDIA in a research note on Wednesday, November 16th.
-Cowen lifted their price objective on NVIDIA from $200.00 to $220.00 in a research report on Monday, December 12th.
-Truist Financial reaffirmed a “buy” rating and set a $198.00 price objective on shares of NVIDIA in a research report on Thursday, September 22nd.
-Mizuho cut their price objective on NVIDIA from $205.00 to $200.00 and set a “buy” rating on the stock in a research report on Thursday, November 17th.
-Finally, TheStreet cut NVIDIA from a “b-” rating to a “c+” rating in a research report on Thursday, September 15th.
-Two research analysts have rated the stock with a sell rating, nine have given a hold rating, twenty-three have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, NVIDIA presently has a consensus rating of “Moderate Buy” and a consensus price target of $206.09.
+A number of research analysts have weighed in on NVDA shares.
+Raymond James decreased their price target on NVIDIA from $210.00 to $190.00 and set a “strong-buy” rating for the company in a research note on Thursday, November 17th.
+Credit Suisse Group reissued an “outperform” rating and set a $210.00 price target (up from $205.00) on shares of NVIDIA in a report on Wednesday, November 16th.
+Morgan Stanley dropped their price target on NVIDIA from $182.00 to $175.00 and set an “equal weight” rating for the company in a report on Thursday, November 17th.
+Wedbush lifted their price objective on NVIDIA from $160.00 to $175.00 and gave the company a “neutral” rating in a report on Thursday, November 17th.
+Finally, HSBC assumed coverage on NVIDIA in a report on Thursday, December 15th.
+They issued a “reduce” rating and a $136.00 price objective for the company.
+Two equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating, twenty-three have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $206.09.

 NVIDIA Corporation provides graphics, and compute and networking solutions in the United States, Taiwan, China, and internationally.
 The company's Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building 3D designs and virtual worlds.